You know what happened.

 90-Minute Sessions

-Ongoing, consistent support for those who need a slower container — processing the betrayal week by week, rebuilding self-trust gradually over time.
+For those who prefer a steady, consistent space — processing week by week, rebuilding self-trust gradually over time.

-Not sure which is right for you?
+Not sure which feels right?
 The clarity call is a gentle place to explore that together.

-Most people who contact me are still somewhere in the middle of it — unsure whether what they experienced was significant enough to deserve this kind of support.
-Unsure whether they are ready.
+Most people who reach out are still somewhere in the middle — unsure whether what they experienced was significant enough, unsure whether they are ready.

 You don't need to have made a decision.
-You don't need to know what you want yet.
-You just need the quiet, persistent sense that you deserve to find out.
+You just need the quiet, persistent sense that something needs to change.

 🌿 "I feel like I have fast tracked out of many years living in a painful freeze state, not knowing how to move, where to move, or what or who to trust."